Here Are the Best DIY Home Security Systems

 Blue by ADT Security Packages & Cameras

 Blue by ADT equipment is easy to install and connect to your favorite smart home equipment including Google Assistant and Amazon Alexa.
 Their devices support voice control and remote control using the Blue by ADT mobile app for modern home security.
-Blue by ADT has a collection of cameras that connect to LifeShield security systems wirelessly.
+Blue by ADT has a collection of wireless cameras that are easy to set up.

 Blue by ADT’s Monitoring Service

-Blue by ADT gives you the option to choose between self-monitoring free of charge and professional monitoring for only $19.99/mo.
-Their professional monitoring plan comes with emergency alerts, 30 days of cloud video storage and the first month free.
+Blue by ADT gives you the option to choose between self-monitoring free of charge and professional monitoring for only $20 per month.
+The professional monitoring plan comes with the usual alerts, cellular backup, and the ADT team will alert you and the authorities in case of an emergency.
+Cloud storage for more than 24 hours can be added for an extra fee.

 Blue by ADT is completely DIY for an easy, free set-up that doesn’t require a professional.
 Their videos and technical support make it easy to set up your cameras and wirelessly connect them to your smart home equipment.
 What we love most is that their indoor camera doubles as fire and carbon monoxide detection to cover your family’s safety and security.
 Their equipment is filled with next-level features including custom motion zones and facial recognition making them the best provider for DIY smart home security.